artifacthub/hub/docs/repositories.md

 ### Example repository: Tinkerbell Community

-- Actions source Github URL: [https://github.com/tinkerbell/hub/tree/artifacthub-manifests/actions](https://github.com/tinkerbell/hub/tree/artifacthub-manifests/actions)
+- Actions source GitHub URL: [https://github.com/tinkerbell/hub/tree/artifacthub-manifests/actions](https://github.com/tinkerbell/hub/tree/artifacthub-manifests/actions)
 - Repository URL used in Artifact Hub: `https://github.com/tinkerbell/hub/actions` (please note how the *tree/artifacthub-manifests* part is not used)

 ## Tekton tasks repositories

 Artifact Hub is able to process Tekton tasks listed in [Tekton catalog repositories](https://github.com/tektoncd/catalog#catalog-structure).
-Repositories are expected to be hosted in Github, Gitlab or Bitbucket.
+Repositories are expected to be hosted in GitHub, Gitlab or Bitbucket.
 When adding your repository to Artifact Hub, the url used **must** follow the following format:

 - `https://github.com/user/repo[/path/to/packages]`
 - `https://gitlab.com/user/repo[/path/to/packages]`